User-ksm/assign/README.md

 Hi
 My name is Somi.
-Nice to meet you guys.
+Nice to meet you guys
+It's very cold outside..